Introduction to Amazon interviews

 - 10-15 mins on your questions

 25 to 35 minutes is not a very long time.
-Typically Amazon interviewers will ask 2-3 behavioural questions within it.
+Typically interviewers will ask 2-3 Amazon interview behavioral questions within it.

-- Delivering the answer in a 3 minute period and asking them if there’s sections they’d like you to dive into further
+- Delivering the answer to one of the Amazon behavioral interview questions in a 3 minute period and asking them if there’s sections they’d like you to dive into further

-- Delivering the answer in 7 minutes with your interview prep partner either proactively asking questions or you prompting questions and adding extra detail at the end of each section of your STAR structured answer
+- Delivering the answer in 7 minutes with your interview prep partner proactively asking questions and pushing for extra detail at the end of each section of your STAR structured answer

 Don’t be afraid to ask your interviewer questions if you think it will help you clarify things or deliver a better answer.
 For example: ‘There was a time in my career where XX happened – does that sound like the right sort of thing to go through to answer your question?’

-Remember to pick examples where you were the person who demonstrated the behaviour.
+Remember to pick examples where you were the person who demonstrated the behavior.
 Avoid talking about things you did as a team, or times when the team drove a result.
-Giving examples where you aren’t clearly the centre of the story creates confusion about what you were personally responsible for.
+Giving examples where you aren’t clearly the center of the story creates confusion about what you were personally responsible for.

 That doesn’t mean you can’t pick examples where you accomplished goals as a team.
 It just means you have to clearly state what you did (and you alone) to help.